object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 care how a particular container is implemented and therefore how to find all of its contents.

 There are two :term:`special methods <special method>` required for iteration.
-Neither take any arguments.
+Neither take any arguments beyond the object itself.
 The first, :meth:`~container.__iter__`, needs to be implemented by the container type.
 Its role is to return an object which implements iteration.
 This could be the container itself, or it could be a special iteration object (for example because it is necessary to store a number recording where the iteration is up to).

 The object returned by :meth:`~container.__iter__` needs to itself implement :meth:`~iterator.__iter__` (for example it could simply `return self`).
 In